 I had to get the book, it is a sort of meditation on the nature of the relational space.
-It focusses on therapy, but this would be so relevant for those of us who consider that the marriage is the therapy.
+It focuses on therapy, but this would be so relevant for those of us who consider that the marriage is the therapy.

 For two personalities to meet is like two different chemical substances: if there is any combination at all, both are transformed.
 In any effective psychological treatment the doctor is bound to influence the patient; but this influence can only take place if the patient has a reciprocal influence on the doctor.
 You can exert no influence if you are not susceptible to influence.